The annealed spectral sample of Voronoi percolation: The annealed spectal sample of Voronoi percolation

 where the coefficients $(\widehat{h^\eta}(S))_{S \subseteq_f \eta}$ are the Fourier coefficients of $h^\eta$.
 Also, we define the un-normalized measure $\widehat{\Q}_h^{an}$ on $\Omega'$ as follows:

 i.e.

 where $\widehat{\Q}_{h^\eta}$ is the measure on the finite subsets of $\Omega_\eta$ from Definition~\ref{d.spec}. \end{defi}

-Note that the annealed spectral sample is an a.s. finite continuous point process.
-The following is the analogue of~\eqref{e.cov_Fourier} and is Lemma 2.3 of \cite{V2}. \begin{lem} Take $h$ as in Definition~\ref{d.annealed_spectral_sample} and let $(\omega^{froz}(t))_{t \geq 0}$ be a frozen dynamical Voronoi percolation.
+(See Appendix \ref{a.meas} for the proof that $\sum_{S \subseteq_f \eta, \, S \in A} \widehat{h^\eta}(S)^2$ is a measurable quantity.)
+Note that the annealed spectral sample is a continuous point process which is a.s. finite.
+The following is the analogue of~\eqref{e.cov_Fourier}. \begin{lem} Take $h$ as in Definition~\ref{d.annealed_spectral_sample} and let $(\omega^{froz}(t))_{t \geq 0}$ be a frozen dynamical Voronoi percolation.
 Then, for all $t \geq 0$,